tsender/auto_scene_gen/documentation/creating_scenarios.md

 - `landscape_subdivisions`: The number of times the triangles in the nominal landscape mesh should be subdivided.
 See documentation for the [AutoSceneGenLandscape](https://github.com/tsender/AutomaticSceneGeneration/blob/main/Documentation/actors.md#autoscenegenlandscape) actor for more details.
 - `landscape_border`: The minimum allowed amount of padding for the landscape border.
 See documentation for the [AutoSceneGenLandscape](https://github.com/tsender/AutomaticSceneGeneration/blob/main/Documentation/actors.md#autoscenegenlandscape) actor for more details.
 - `ssa_attr`: The `StructuralSceneActorAttributes` instance to use
-- `ssa_config`: A list of `StructuralSceneActorConfig` objects for the various SSAs that can be placed in the scene
+- `ssa_config`: A list of `` objects for the various SSAs that can be placed in the scene
 - `b_ssa_casts_shadow`: Indicates if the SSAs cast a shadow in the game
 - `b_allow_collisions`: Indicate if simulation keeps running in the case of vehicle collisions
 - `txt_attr`: The `TexturalAttributes` instance to use